Antarctica 2018 FAQ

 The customary gratuity to the ship’s service personnel is made as a blanket contribution at the end of the voyage and is divided among the crew.
 Tipping is a very personal matter and the amount you wish to give is at your discretion.
 As a generally accepted guideline, we suggest US $15 per person per day.
-Cash US Dollars or Euro, unfortunately credit cards cannot be accepted.
+Cash US Dollar or Euro, unfortunately credit cards cannot be accepted for tips.

 What was that anti-seasickness medication again?